12/12/2022

 You’re working hard on your program, why wait to put the skills to work too?

 IE Talent & Careers doesn’t stop providing career support to you once you graduate.
-We provide a life-long service to help you make the most of your IE University experience.
+We provide a life-long service to help you make the most of your IE University experience and finding lasting success in the workplace.

 How do we help you?